nickhuangcyh/nickhuangcyh.github.io/_posts/1970-01-01-post-citation.md

 ---
 layout: post
-title: a post that can be cited
+title: "a post that can be cited"
 date: 1970-01-01 15:06:00
-description: this is what a post that can be cited looks like
+description: "this is what a post that can be cited looks like"
 tags: formatting citation
 categories: sample-posts
 published: false